FenixEdu/sviz/visualizations/histogram/index.md

 layout: visualization
 path: histogram
 title: Histogram
-description: An histogram of marks obtained in an evaluation with optional detailed side and table views.
+description: An histogram of the marks obtained in an evaluation.
+This visualization has optional detailed side and table views when hovering the main chart.
 call: showHistogram
 call_args: ", {details: true}"
 sample_call: 'SViz.showHistogram("data.json", "#visualization", {width: 1000});'